luxmargos/compose-cat/README.md

 ## Special Flow for Cleanup Commands

 Cleanup commands follow the general flow, but expand to multiple compose commands executed in sequence (see “Commands” above for exact arguments).
-After the compose commands finish, ComposeCat removes `${CMPCAT_STORE_DIR}` on the host.

 ## ComposeCat Environment Variables (Consumed at Startup)